Animated Maps

 cities <- geo_osm(paste0(cities$city, ", Texas"))

 Let's join this data frame back with the original.
-First, we'll need to rename the cities
+First, we'll need to rename the `cities` column in the `txhousing_data` to match the change we made to our `geo_osm` call:

 txhousing_data$city <- paste0(txhousing_data$city,", Texas")

-We'll then join the data together, connecting our city
+We'll then join the data together, connecting our `city` column to the `address` column:

 txhousing_data <- left_join(txhousing_data, cities, by=join_by('city'=='address'))